 sents, promotes and safeguards the various interests of the Cause” are obviously more important than those of a Local Spiritual Assembly.
 He states:

 Let it be made clear to every inquiring reader that among the most outstanding and sacred duties incumbent upon those who have been called upon to initiate, direct and coordinate the affairs of the Cause, are those that require them to win by every means in their power the confidence and affection of those whom it is their privilege to serve.
 Theirs is the duty to investigate and acquaint themselves with the considered views, the prevailing sentiments, the personal convictions of those whose welfare it is their solemn obligation to promote.
-Theirs is the duty to purge once for all their deliberations and the general conduct of their affairs from that air of self-contained aloofness, from the suspicion of secrecy, the stifling atmosphere of dictatorial assertiveness, in short, from every word and deed that might savor of partiality, self-centeredness and prejudice.
-Theirs is the duty, while retaining the sacred and exclusive right of final decision in their hands, to invite discussion, provide information, ventilate grievances, welcome advice from even the most humble and insignificant members of the Bahá’í family, expose their motives, set forth their plans, justify their actions, revise if necessary their verdict, foster the sense of interdeprendence and co-partnership, of understanding and mutual confidence between them on one hand and all local Assemblies and individual believers on the other.
+Theirs is the duty to purge once for all their deliberations and the general conduct of their affairs from that air of self-contained aloofness, from the suspicion of secrecy, the stifling atmosphere of dictatorial assertiveness, in short, from every word and deed that might savour of partiality, self-centeredness and prejudice.
+Theirs is the duty, while retaining the sacred and exclusive right of final decision in their hands, to invite discussion, provide information, ventilate grievances, welcome advice from even the most humble and insignificant members of the Bahá’í family, expose their motives, set forth their plans, justify their actions, revise if necessary their verdict, foster the sense of interdependence and co-partnership, of understanding and mutual confidence between them on one hand and all local Assemblies and individual believers on the other.

 As to the body of the believers, their role in supporting the Bahá’í Administrative Order is likewise made amply clear in these words of ‘Abdul-Bahá:

 It is incumbent upon every one not to take any step without consulting the Spiritual Assembly, and they must assuredly obey with heart and soul its bidding and be submissive unto it, that things maybe properly ordered and well arranged.
-Otherwise every person will act independently and after his own judgment, will follow his own desire, and do harm to the Cause.
+Otherwise every person will act independently and after his own judgement, will follow his own desire, and do harm to the Cause.

 It is the duty of the pioneers and the teachers to explain painstakingly and patiently these standards and these instructions to the believers so that they may ever-increasingly reflect the Bahá’í attitude towards both elections and their conduct when elected; villagers are usually practical and spiritual and a great many abuses we complain of are entirely the fault of those who do not explain the spiritual nature of Bahá’í elections to them, do not encourage them to pray, individually, before voting or for that matter either give them an opportunity to pray and reflect or create a prayerful attitude in the meeting at election time.
 Over and over I have seen how people neither have patience themselves to pray and meditate before voting nor are willing to allow others time to do so; like children who are going to cut open a big cake that has a ring baked in it, they cannot wait to cut up the cake and see who gets the ring!
-The atmosphere is very far indeed from turning the mirror of one’s heart to God to receive the reflection of His guidance.
+The atmosphere is very far indeed from turning the mirror of ones heart to God to receive the reflection of His guidance.

 One of the greatest difficulties facing pioneers, as well as the National Spiritual Assemblies responsible for the work in those countries where there are thousands of Bahá’ís in rural areas, is to ensure elections, during the period from sunset on April 20th to sunset on April 21st (the Bahá’í day beginning as it does at sunset, not midnight), of Local Spiritual Assemblies, which must take place on this particular